M21Saidi/ImageClassificationTransferLearning/readme.md

 We begin with a straightforward CNN model to set our baseline.
 To enhance our model's performance, we delve into transfer learning, leveraging the EfficientNet_B0 architecture.
 By doing so, we aim to benefit from the features already learned by this model on vast datasets and adapt them to our specific task.

-## ## Dataset Description
+## Dataset Description

-The dataset used in this project is organized into specific folders:

-- **Image_classification_data**: The primary dataset is separated into 'train' and 'test' folders.
-Within each, there are further sub-folders dedicated to 'humans' and 'horses', ensuring a clear distinction between the two classes.

-- **Test_Real_Images_Human_Horsesr**: Apart from the standard training and testing sets, there's an additional folder containing real-world images.
-These images serve as a practical testbed, allowing us to evaluate our model's performance in real-life scenarios.

-Using this structured dataset ensures that our models can be trained, validated, and tested effectively.
+The project relies on a dataset comprising two distinct subsets: 'humans' and 'horses'.
+These subsets are not based on real-world images but rather examples where the primary object in the image is distinctly either a horse or a human.
+Each subset is neatly organized into its dedicated folder, ensuring that the images are effectively labeled.

+Furthermore, to gauge our model's performance in real-life situations, we use a set of actual real-world images.
+This practical testbed challenges the model outside of the controlled dataset environment, offering insights into its real-world applicability.

 ## Key Features